-4.3.5 If a Railway emergency call set up from an EIRENE radio is unsuccessful, the radio shall automatically re-attempt the call setup until the call setup is successful, a retry timer expires (duration 30 seconds, as specified in the [EIRENE FRS]) or the user abandons the call.
-(M)

-Note: For this, the higher layers of an EIRENE radio shall automatically repeat setup requests to the layer 3 GCC or BCC entity as soon as an indication is given from the layer 3 GCC or BCC entity on an abort of the establishment procedure without the service being explicitly rejected by the network.
-No change of the related layer 3 procedures of GSM is intended.
-(M)
+- 4.3.5 If a Railway emergency call set up from an EIRENE radio is unsuccessful, the radio shall automatically re-attempt the call setup until the call setup is successful, a retry timer expires (duration 30 seconds, as specified in the [EIRENE FRS]) or the user abandons the call.
+(MI) - 4.3.6 In compliance with the related layer 3 procedures, the EIRENE radio shall automatically repeat setup requests to the layer 3 GCC or BCC entity as soon as an indication is given from the layer 3 GCC or BCC entity on an abort of the establishment procedure without the service being explicitly rejected by the network.
+(MI)